leElvyn/auto-smash/README.md

 # Concept

 This is the repository containing everything about the auto-smash project.
-It is a programmable nintendo switch controller based on the [Snowball Thrower](https://github.com/bertrandom/snowball-thrower), which is based on the [Splatmeme Printer](https://github.com/LightningStalker/Splatmeme-Printer), also based on the original reverse engineering project : [SwitchFightstick](https://github.com/shinyquagsire23/Switch-Fightstick).
+It is a programmable nintendo switch controller based on the [Snowball Thrower](https://github.com/bertrandom/snowball-thrower), which is based on the [Splatmeme Printer](https://github.com/LightningStalker/Splatmeme-Printer), also based on the original reverse engineering project : [SwitchFightstick](https://github.com/shinyquagsire23/Switch-Fightstick), based on Dean Camera's [Lufa project](http://www.fourwalledcubicle.com/LUFA.php).

 ## Contents